-8.7.2.5 Basis of valuation
+8.7.5.5 Basis of valuation

 The Schedule III requires disclosure of the "basis of valuation" of non-current investments which are carried at other than cost.
 However, what should be understood by such terminology has not been clarified.
-The term 'basis of valuation' was not used in the Old Schedule VI.
-Hence, the same may be interpreted in the following ways:
+The same may be interpreted in the following ways:

-One view is that basis of valuation would mean the market value, or valuation by independent valuers, valuation based on the investee's assets and results, or valuation based on expected cash flows from the investment, or management estimate, etc. Hence, for all investments carried at other than cost, the basis of valuation for each individual investment should be disclosed.
+One view is that the basis of valuation would mean the market value, or valuation by independent valuers, valuation based on the investee's assets and results, or valuation based on expected cash flows from the investment, or management estimate, etc. Hence, for all investments carried at other than cost, the basis of valuation for each individual investment should be disclosed.